-İstanbul University, Institute for Experimental Medicine, Department of Genetics, İstanbul, Turkey
+\\\\\İstanbul University Institute for Experimental Medicine, Department of Genetics, İstanbul University, İstanbul, Turkey

-Abstract -
+Abstract

-Introduction: Analysis of genes that play roles in Multiple myeloma pathogenesis and their pathways are current research topics.
-We aim to detect expression of some genes of ErbB and insulin signaling pathways.
+Aim: Analysis of genes that play roles in multiple myeloma pathogenesis and their pathways are current research topics.
+We aimed to detect expression of some genes in ErbB and insulin signaling pathways.

-Methods: Bone marrows were taken from three healthy volunteers and 17 untreated patients, firstly RNA isolation was made and then cDNA were synthesized.
-There are eight genes that are related to ErbB and Insulin signaling pathways, after that specific primers for these genes were designed.
-Gene expression analysis was performed by Real-Time PCR method.
+Methods: Bone marrow samples were taken from three healthy volunteers and 17 treatment-naive patients.
+Firstly RNA isolation was made and then cDNA were synthesized.
+There are eight genes that are related to ErbB and insulin signaling pathways.
+Specific primers for these genes were designed.
+Gene expression analysis was performed by the real-time polymerase chain reaction method.

-Results: In the patient group, expressions of MTOR, RPTOR, PIK3CA, AKT1, ErbB4, PRKAR2A and PRKACB genes were detected to be 3-10 times up-regulated than control group.
-There were not differences in the expression levels of RICTOR and GYS1 genes between control group and patient group.
+Results: In the patient group, expressions of MTOR, RPTOR, PIK3CA, AKT1, ErbB4, PRKAR2A and PRKACB genes were detected to be 3-10 times up-regulated than in control group.
+There were no differences in the expression levels of RICTOR and GYS1 genes between control group and patient group.
 GYS1, PRKACB and PRKAR2A genes have been analyzed for the first time.

-Conclusion: In this study, PRKAR2A and PRKACB genes expressions were detected to be upregulated and this hasn't been reported in literature before.
-MTOR, RPTOR, PIK3CA, AKT1, ErbB4 genes expression were detected to be upregulated as had reported in the literature before.
-All these results will be useful to understand thepathogenesis of the multiple myeloma.
+Conclusion: In this study, PRKAR2A and PRKACB genes expressions were detected to be upregulated and this has not been reported in the literature before.
+MTOR, RPTOR, PIK3CA, AKT1, and ErbB4 genes expression were detected to be upregulated as has been reported in the literature.
+All these results will be useful to understand the pathogenesis of multiple myeloma.

-Keywords: Multiple myeloma, qRT- PCR, insulin signaling pathway, ErbB
+Keywords: Multiple myeloma, qReal-time-polymerase chain reaction, insulin signaling pathway, ErbB

-Amaç: Multipl miyeloma patogenezinde rol oynayan genlerin ve ilgili yolakların moleküler düzeyde incelenmesi güncel bir araştırma alanıdır.
+Amaç: Multiple myeloma patogenezinde rol oynayan genlerin ve ilgili yolakların moleküler düzeyde incelenmesi güncel bir araştırma alanıdır.
 ErbB ve insülin sinyal yolağında bulunan bazı genlerin ekspresyon çalışmasının yapılması amaçlandı.

-- Öz -
+Öz -

-Yöntemler: Üç sağlıklı gönüllü ve 17 tedavisiz hastadan kemik iliği alındı, ilk olarak RNA izolasyonu yapıldı ve daha sonra cDNA sentezi yapıldı.ErbB ve insülin sinyal yolakları ile ilgili sekiz gen vardır, bu genler için spesifik primerler dizayn edilmiştir.
-Gen ekspresyon analizi, Real-Time PCR yöntemi ile gerçekleştirilmiştir.
+Yöntemler: Üç sağlıklı gönüllü ve 17 tedavisiz hastadan kemik iliği alındı, ilk olarak RNA izolasyonu yapıldı ve daha sonra cDNA sentezi yapıldı.
+ErbB ve insülin sinyal yolakları ile ilgili sekiz gen vardır, bu genler için spesifik primerler dizayn edilmiştir.
+Gen ekspresyon analizi, realtime polimeraz zincir reaksiyonu yöntemi ile gerçekleştirilmiştir.